 fl=65f4 h=example.org ip=192.0.2.1 ts=1587773429.436 visit_scheme=https uag=Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_4) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/81.0.4044.122 Safari/537.36 colo=CPH http=http/2 loc=DK tls=TLSv1.3 sni=plaintext warp=off

-One of the fields is called ‘colo’ and is followed by a three-letter IATA airport code.
+One of the fields is called ‘colo’ and is followed by a three-letter IATA airport code (highlighted in the above example.)
 This code tells the location of the Cloudflare point of presence (POP) you are connecting to.
 The data center locations are named according to the IATA airport codes.
 E.g., “colo=CPH” means you are connected to the data center Cloudflare uses in Copenhagen, Denmark.

 If you happen to see an IATA code you are not familiar, with you can go to the Cloudflare Status website.
 This site lists the location, associated IATA code, and current status of all Cloudflare POPs throughout the world.
 You can also search for the location using the IATA airline and location code search (the second search field named “Search Location Codes.”)